Andi6H/ML-College-Student-AI-Use-in-School/README.md

 <b>90/10 Split:</b>
 <ul>
  <li><b>Random Forest and KNN:</b> These models achieve the highest accuracy (0.923077) and precision (0.92).
 This indicates they are very effective even with a smaller test set.</li>
- <li><b>Logistic Regression, SVM, Naive Bayes, Decision Tree:</b> These models have the same accuracy and precision (0.884615) except Decision Tree (0.916667).
-The similar performance of Logistic Regression, SVM, and Naive Bayes suggests they handle the data similarly, though Decision Tree slightly outperforms them in accuracy.</li>
+ <li><b>Logistic Regression, SVM, Naive Bayes, Decision Tree:</b> These models have the same accuracy (0.884615).
+The similar performance of Logistic Regression and SVM suggests they handle the data similarly, though Decision Tree and Naive Bayes slightly outperforms them in accuracy.</li>
 </ul>

 <b>80/20 Split:</b>